 The consortium will work together to explore how innovative bioprocesses can be used to improve the overall efficiency of a range of industrial operations.
-For example, one area of focus will be the industrial demonstration of a biological process that will convert waste gases including carbon dioxide into a useful fuel, therefore improving the overall economic and environmental performance of the end user.
+Technical activities are divided into the following Work Packages:

 The ultimate aim is to develop more efficient bio-technology systems that could provide viable solutions to help businesses become more resource efficient.

 Expansion of the Project (August 2021 - October 2022)

 In July 2021 the Consortium was awarded a further 533 k of funding to expand project activities and maintain activity until the end of October 2022.
 Three additional industrial partners and an additional academic partner was added to the project.
 The scope of works was expanded to include:

 WP2 - Operation of a demonstration biomethanation plant, assessment of heat recovery opportunities, and impact of fuel switching on industrial processes.